a-hussein/cubeAI/README.md

 I solve the rubik's cube using the CFOP method (Cross / F2L / OLL / PLL) and average ~15 seconds.
 This project focuses on the "cross" portion which is less "algorithmic" than other parts of learning the CFOP method.
 However, I wanted to have a script solve the cross I would using similar logic patterns.

 # timeline
-- started in novemebr 2023
+- started in November 2023
 - worked until ~april 2024
 - took break until april 2025, not much done here
-- picking back up Nov2025
+- picking back up Nov 2025

+# developer notes
+- always run `make clean` before pushing any code
+- reference the `demo/interact_with_cube.ipynb` file to become familiar with interacting with the `cube` object